 It seems like the perfect way to get your daily exercise—the sun is setting, the waves are calm, and it’s just you and Mother Nature.

-Whether exercising is your sole reason for buying a paddle board, or you’re just looking for a unique way to use your board, the following guide will help.
+Whether exercising is your sole reason for buying a stand up paddle board, or you’re just looking for a unique way to use your board, the following guide will help.

 Balance and Core Exercises (Building Abdominal Muscles)